MinskyNg/react-chat/README.md

 ## How to start

-npm install & npm start
+npm install & npm run dev

 ## Features